Mine Subsidence Districts

-A district is a land zoning tool administered by Subsidence Advisory (SANSW) under the Coal Mine Subsidence Compensation Act 2017 to help protect homes and other structures from potential mine subsidence damage.
+A district is a land zoning tool administered by Subsidence Advisory NSW under the Coal Mine Subsidence Compensation Act 2017 to help protect homes and other structures from potential mine subsidence damage.

 Building or subdividing within a district

-All development within a district is required to meet SANSW’s approval requirements.
+All development within a district is required to meet Subsidence Advisory’s approval requirements.
 Building and subdivision applications must be submitted and approved prior to commencing work.